-On one of the days, I brought my kids to watch the SEA Games competitions going on at the nearby reservoir with our friends, and while we were there, it suddenly decided to pour cats and dogs.
+On one of the days, I brought my kids to the nearby reservoir with our friends, and while we were there, it suddenly decided to pour cats and dogs.
 Without an umbrella, we were stranded under our shelter for well over an hour – a possibility I had not accounted for – and very quickly, the kids were all getting restless and a bit out-of-control in the space.

 I wish I could say that I managed to entertain them with my wit and humour, or a clever game or two, but at that moment, I was really at a loss what to do.
 They had eaten our snacks dry, and done all the colouring that I had brought.
 Now, my son was asking if he could watch his favourite dinosaur video.

 And I caved.
 They watched their dinosaur video for the next 15 to 20 minutes, little backs hunched over the one phone.
 I watched them with a mixture of relief and guilt.

 In retrospect, I could have tried some other ways of keeping them entertained, instead of agreeing to their idea of a viable distraction.
 I could have told them a story, or made up a game, or played “I spy with my little eye” but I didn’t.
 Next time, I hope I will remember to try.